Amortized Multi-Objective Optimization Across Tasks with Generative Solution Modeling: Abstract

 \section{Abstract}

 Many real-world applications require solving families of expensive multi-objective optimization problems~(EMOPs) under varying operational conditions.
-This gives rise to parametric expensive multi-objective optimization problems (P-EMOPs) where each task parameter defines a distinct optimization instance.
-Current multi-objective Bayesian optimization methods have been widely used for finding finite sets of Pareto optimal solutions for individual tasks.
+This can be formulated as parametric expensive multi-objective optimization problems (P-EMOPs) where each task parameter defines a distinct optimization instance.
+Current multi-objective Bayesian optimization methods have been widely used for finding finite sets of Pareto optimal solutions for each task.
 However, P-EMOPs present a fundamental challenge: the continuous task parameter space can contain infinite distinct problems, each requiring separate expensive evaluations.
-This demands learning an inverse model that can directly predict optimized solutions for any task-preference query without expensive re-evaluation.
-This paper introduces the first parametric multi-objective Bayesian optimizer that learns this inverse model by alternating between (1) acquisition-driven search leveraging inter-task synergies and (2) generative solution sampling via conditional generative models.
-This approach enables efficient optimization across related tasks and finally achieves direct solution prediction for unseen parameterized EMOPs without additional expensive evaluations.
+To address this, we propose learning an inverse model to amortize the multi-objective optimization cost across the continuous task-preference space, enabling direct solution prediction for any query without the need for expensive re-evaluation.
+This paper introduces a novel parametric multi-objective Bayesian optimizer that learns this inverse model by alternating between (1) generative solution sampling via conditional generative models and (2) acquisition-driven search leveraging inter-task synergies.
+This approach enables effective optimization across multiple tasks and finally achieves direct solution prediction for unseen parameterized EMOPs without re-evaluations.
 We theoretically justify the faster convergence by leveraging inter-task synergies through task-aware Gaussian processes.
-Meanwhile, empirical studies in synthetic and real-world benchmarks further verify the effectiveness of our alternating framework.
+Based on that, empirical studies in synthetic and real-world benchmarks further verify the effectiveness of the proposed parametric optimizer.